choveylee/tcfg/README.md

 2. Directory containing the current executable (via **`os.Executable`**)
 3. Ancestor directories of (1), then of (2), up toward the filesystem root

 The first path that resolves to a **regular file** is used.
-If no configuration file is found, loading completes with empty INI data.
+If no configuration file is found, loading proceeds with empty INI data.

 ## Environment variables